dsa-ntc/dsa-chapter-website.github.io/README.md

 6. Use `https://github.com/peninsuladsa-ntc/peninsuladsa-ntc.github.io` as "Your old repository's clone URL" and click "Begin import".
 6. Once the import is finished, click your repository link.
 You will see a link to your new site next to its name in the format `https://ORGANIZATION_NAME.github.io/`.

 You can learn more about GitHub Pages at [pages.github.com](https://pages.github.com/) find a detailed walkthrough on [GitHub Docs](https://docs.github.com/en/pages).
-See the general steps outlined below.

 ##  Updating Website